 He shakes his head.
 As though by magic a new vista unfurls to our right, the river curving away, shadowing the mountains’ toes.
 I glance back as we round the bend and glimpse the village sliding from sight.
 The last remnant is smoke rising from the huts.

 I swiftly fall spellbound.
 Hundreds of white-barked poplars range the banks, silver-green leaves reaching for the sky.
-We manoeuvre around pale sandbars, surge through shallow chattering channels, dodge dark, ragged snags.
+We manoeuvre around pale sandbars, surge up shallow chattering channels, dodge dark, ragged snags.
 Mr Smith stoops beneath overhanging logs and branches, constantly poling.

 “A kingfisher!”
 I cry, pointing as a flash of blue and white dips in the water, before flitting away between smooth white boulders.